-A brief site description and recent project history that relates to the work plan activities P

-- □ A work plan for soil vapor investigation. - □ Reporting, notification, and scheduling information related to the proposed investigation activities.
+- A brief site description and recent project history that relates to the work plan activities; - A work plan for the next phase of soil vapor investigation, including sample points on off-site properties located directly to the east of the CooperVision facility. - Reporting, notification, and scheduling information related to the proposed investigation activities.

-Please contact the undersigned with any questions you may have and thank you for the opportunity to continue assisting with this project.
+Please do not hesitate to contact the undersigned with any questions you may have.